 Charts in wpDataTables can be created with a step-by-step chart creation wizard in WordPress admin.
 On each step you can go back to change the settings.
-In the “Formatting and preview” step you can see a live chart preview, so you can check if you’re satisfied with the look of the chart before saving it and inserting it to the WordPress post or page.
+In the “Formatting and preview” step, you can see a live chart preview, so you can check if you’re satisfied with the look of the chart before saving it and inserting it to a WordPress post or page.
 You can see the current step in the upper part of the screen in the breadcrumbs.

-For this example we will use Highcharts area chart.
-After you choose the chart click Next to go to the next step.
+For this example, we will use the Highcharts area chart.
+After you choose the chart, click Next to go to the next step.

-On the “Data source” step you would need to define the table that will be used as the data source for the new chart.
+On the “Data source” step you will need to define the table that will be used as the data source for the new chart.
 This is done with a simple selectbox.

-On the “Data range” step you would need to provide the data range for the future chart.
+On the “Data range” step, you will need to provide the data range for the future chart.
 This consists of several blocks.
-The fist block is the Column range picker.
+The first block is the Column range picker.

 In the column range picker, you can select the table columns that will be used in the future chart.
 In the left container you can see a list of all the columns that the table has, with their names and data types.
-The items of this list can be clicked to be selected; also there are “Select all” and “Deselect all” shortcuts above them.
+The items of this list can be clicked to be selected; also, there are “Select all” and “Deselect all” shortcuts above them.
 The right container represents the list of columns that will be used in the chart.
 The items in this list can be drag&dropped for reordering.
 Add all, Add selected, Remove selected, Remove all buttons are between the two containers.
 These allow adding columns to the chart or removing them.
-The right container also shows hints if incorrect amount or types of columns for the chosen chart type was selected (e.g. it shows that there are not enough columns added for the selected chart type).
+The right container also displays hints if an incorrect amount or incorrect type of columns for the chosen chart type was selected (e.g., it shows that there are not enough columns added for the selected chart type).

 Next block is the Row range picker block: